ProzorroUKR/prozorro-docs/docs/source/openua/tendering.rst

  - `enquiryPeriod` always ends 10 days before tenderPeriod ends.

- - If tender conditions are modified with less than 7 days left to `tenderPeriod.endDate`, it has to be extended to meet the constraint.
+ - If tender conditions are modified with less than 7 days left to `tenderPeriod.endDate`, this period should be extended so that from the moment of the change in the tender documentation until `tenderPeriod.endDate` has remained at least 7 days.

 Claims and Complaits
 ~~~~~~~~~~~~~~~~~~~~